 US National Archives & Library of Congress

-This class will meet on the Texas State University campus during the 2018 summer semester and will include a required fourteen-day field trip to study at the U.S. National Archives and Library of Congress.
+Classes in this program meet on the Texas State University campus during the summer semester and include a required field trip to study at the U.S. National Archives and Library of Congress.

-Required: Fourteen-day field trip to the U.S. National Archives and the Library of Congress: June 10 - 24, 2018
+Required: Field trip to the U.S. National Archives and the Library of Congress

 Pre-trip Orientation Meetings will take place on the Texas State campus in San Marcos.